maldonado91/School-District-Analysis/README.md

    * Math and reading scores by grade
       * Because the data remained the same for all grades except for the 9th graders at Thomas High School, the math and reading scores are the same.
    * Scores by school spending
       *  Thomnas High School belongs to the $630-644 Spending Range (Per Student) so we only see a difference under this category.
-I left figures to the 6th decimal to duisplay the differences as they are very very close.
+I left figures to the 6th decimal to display the differences as they are very very close.
 Only Average Reading Score is higher after removing 9th grade scores.
 See below a before and after view:
       ![scores_spend_pre](https://github.com/maldonado91/School-District-Analysis/blob/main/Resources/scores_byspend_pre.PNG)
       ![scores_spend_post](https://github.com/maldonado91/School-District-Analysis/blob/main/Resources/scores_byspend_post.PNG)
    * Scores by school size
+      *
    * Scores by school type